amiparadis250/amiparadis250/README.md

 # 💫 About Me:
-🫥 I’m ISHIMWE Ami Paaradis, a full-stack developer based in Kigali, Rwanda<br/>
+🫥 I’m ISHIMWE Ami Paradis, a full-stack developer based in Kigali, Rwanda<br/>
 🚀Don't hesitate to entrust me with your project; I promise to design a system that not only meets but exceeds your expectations🌟

 ## 🌐 Socials: